 Details: July 25 at South Shore Cultural Center; July 27 at Humboldt Park; August 1 at Cornell Square; August 1 at Walsh Park

 Five months into an unexpected pregnancy, a couple visits the soon-to-be-father’s hometown of Pacific, Missouri.
 When he gets into a fender-bender and his sister shares a pro-choice essay that she wrote, the expectant couple and their family will have to grapple with their beliefs and choices.
 Don’t miss this complex and vulnerable new play from Brynne Frauenhoffer.

 I am dramaturging this world premiere by Kristin Idaszak, and I cannot wait to see how it all comes together!
 We are currently in rehearsals, and I’m blown away by the talent of the playwright, director, and actors.
 The play centers around two friends, Lena and Teeny.
 Lena is a single mother whose daughter goes missing.
 It’s Teeny’s job to find Lena’s daughter and solve the mystery of what happened.
 As Teeny searches for answers, she learns way more about the town and her best friend than she wanted.
 Even though this play is set in Minnesota, it’s a must-see for all Chicagoans who dare to have their world reflected back at them with care and real honesty.

 Mary Shelley’s Frankenstein

-Lookingglass brings a little Halloween to our spring with their rendition of Mary Shelley’s Frankenstein.
-I am always here for this tale about humanity and monstrosity, giving and taking life, and the perils of seeking and finding connection, purpose, and identity.
+Lookingglass brings a little Halloween to our summer with its rendition of Mary Shelley’s Frankenstein.
+I am always here for this tale about humanity and monstrosity; giving and taking life; and the perils of seeking and finding connection, purpose, and identity.
 Don’t miss it!